-b) Arguments Regarding the Skepticism of mRNA Vaccines
+b) Alleged Skepticism of mRNA Vaccines

 Patent Owner argues that "in the early 2010s, the non-traditional vaccine field was nascent" and "[r]esearchers considered options other than mRNA because there was skepticism that mRNA vaccines would result in sufficient immunogen expression to stimulate the immune system and generate long-lasting immune response."
 Prelim.
 Resp.
-48. As support, Patent Owner quotes Petsch17 and Kallen.
-We consider each of these references in turn.
+48. As support, Patent Owner quotes Petsch18 and Kallen.19 We consider each of these references in turn.